 London has so many things to offer and is well-known to be one of the best places to live in.
 As Samuel Johnson once said: “When a man is tired of London, he is tired of life.”
 In fact, while it’s hard to get tired of London — it’s full of great people, bars, restaurants, and entertainment — living here can be a tiresome experience.
 Especially if you’ve moved to London from a calmer, less chaotic place.
 But there are ways to make life in the capital more manageable.
-Here are 10 things that you should know before moving to the big city:
+Here are 10 things that you should know before moving to the big city of London:

 Finding a flat in London can be one of the most frustrating things you’ll ever have to do as a Londoner.
 If you’re planning on moving to the big city, you’ll notice that rents are relatively high and usually the good and affordable flats get snapped up incredibly quick.
-The easiest way to find a flat to share or room in an apartment is doing your research in Uniplaces, where you can find not only the cheapest and most secure deals but also useful information about the neighbourhoods and which is the best area to live in.
+The easiest way to find a flat to share or a room in an apartment is doing your research in Uniplaces, where you can find not only the cheapest and most secure deals but also useful information about the neighbourhoods and which is the best area to live in.

 London is one of the crowdest and biggest cities all over the world.
 Moving to the British capital is definitely an experience and if you come from a small town, it can be a little bit overwhelming.
 But here’s the key: think of London as loads of tiny towns together rather than one big city.